Showing results: 16 to 30 out of 47

 Founded in 1915, the 500,000 acre Pisgah National Forest covers over 15 counties, and its roots originate at the construction of the Biltmore Estate.
 Carl A. Schench, selected by George Vanderbilt, founded the nation’s first forestry school in the region, but the school failed to stay open.
-Vanderbilt’s widowed wife sold the present Pisgah forest to the national government in 1915, making Pisgah the oldest national forest in North Carolina.
+Vanderbilt’s widowed wife sold a portion of the present Pisgah forest to the national government in 1915, making Pisgah the oldest national forest in North Carolina.

 Named in honor of William Pitt, Earl of Chatham and proponent for colonial independence, Pitt County was part of the five county split of Beaufort County in 1760.
 The county is home to East Carolina University and the Greenville Museum of Art, and it is host to several annual cultural events.
 Greenville, the county’s seat, is named after Nathanael Greene, the famed Continental Army General.

 To bring wealth and awake their state from its supposed economic slumber in the antebellum era, North Carolinians advocated the use of plank roads in the late 1840s.
 These wooded highways were purported to be an improvement over rough, dirt roads and a necessary step to create an intrastate (an eventually interstate) trade network of plank roads, railroad hubs, and seaports.
 Such an effort was considered much needed, as one historians puts its, because plank roads could free “citizens from the bondage of primitive roads.”